dotnet/csharplang/proposals/ref-struct-interfaces.md

 ```

 ### Co and contra variance
-To be maximally useful type parameters that are `allow T : ref struct` must be able to participate in generic variance.
+To be maximally useful type parameters that are `allow T : ref struct` must be compatible with generic variance.
+Specifically it must be legal for a parameter to be both co/contravariant and also `allow T: ref struct`.
 Lacking that they would not be usable in many of the most popular `delegate` and `interface` types in .NET like `Func<T>`, `Action<T>`, `IEnumerable<T>`, etc ...

-This feels very approachable but the author lacks the right background to properly sketch this out.
-Going to be relying on others like @agocke to help out here.
+Given there is no actual variance when `struct` are involved these should be compatible.
+There is still some concern that I'm missing deeply generic variance cases.
+Need to sit down with @agocke to work out if this is truly safe or if there are deeply generic scenarios that need to be worked out.

 ### Auto-applying to delegate members
-The design auto-applies `allow T : ref struct` to delegates with compatible type parameters.
-The rationale is there is no downside to doing so, it purely increases the expressiveness of the type.
+**Decision**: do not auto-apply

+For many generic `delegate` members the language could automatically apply `allow T: ref struct` as it's purely an upside change.
+Consider that for `Func<> / Action<>` style delegetes there is no downside to expanding to allowing `ref struct`.
+The language can outline rules where it is safe to automatically apply this anti-constraint.
+This removes the manual process and would speed up the adoption of this feature.

 While that is true it can present a problem in multi-targeted scenarios.
 Code would compile in one target framework but fail in another.
 This could lead to confusion with customers and result in a desire for a more explicit opt-in.

-### Metadata encoding
+### Binary breaking change
+Adding `allow T: ref struct` to an existing API is not a source breaking change.
+It is purely expanding the set of allowed types for an API.
+Need to track down if this is a binary breaking change or not.
+Unclear if updating the attributes of a generic parameter constitute a binary breaking change.

 ## Considerations

 ### Runtime support
-DIM
-SRM
+This feature requires several pieces of support from the runtime / libaries team:
+- Preventing default interface methods from applying to `ref struct`
+- API in `System.Reflection.Metadata` for encoding the `gpAcceptByRefLike` value.
+- Support for generic parameters being a `ref struct`

+Most of this support is likely already in place.
+The general `ref struct` as generic parameter support is already implemented as described [here](https://github.com/dotnet/runtime/blob/main/docs/design/features/byreflike-generics.md).
+It's possible the DIM implementation already account for `ref struct`.
+But each of these items needs to be tracked down.

 ### Span<Span<T>>
 This combination of features does not allow for constructs such as `Span<Span<T>>`.
 This is made a bit clearer by looking at the definition of `Span<T>`: